uktrade/data-workspace-frontend/docs/development/running-tests.md

-## Cloning the Data Workspace repository
+## Prerequisites and source code

-To run tests you must have the [cloned the source code for Data Workspace](running-locally.md).
+To run tests you must have the Data Workspace prerequisites installed and cloned its source code.
+See [Running locally](running-locally.md) for instructions on how to do this.

 ## Unit and integration tests